Installing these easy DIY floating shelves made from old barn wood in a small bathroom.

 Once all the measurements were taken and we knew where the studs were, it was time to get the shelves ready to hang.

 To attach the aluminum strip to our precut wood, we drilled 3 holes in the strip and 3 holes in the wood, evenly spaced.
 Then we drilled the 2 holes in the strip that lined up with the studs, so that the screws would hit the studs.

-Once all the holes were drilled into the aluminum strip, we attached it to the wood, lining up the 3 holes across the wood with the 3 holes in the strip.
-Now that the strip was attached to the wood, the shelf was ready to be attached to the wall where our studs were.
+Once all the holes were drilled into the strip, we attached it to the wood.
+We did this by lining up the 3 holes across the wood with the 3 holes in the strip.
+Once the strip was attached to the wood, the shelf was ready to be attached to the wall.

-All that measuring (and…let’s be honest…a little bit of arguing) paid off because we got them up, level and secure on the first shot.
+All that measuring (and...let's be honest...a little bit of arguing) paid off.
+We were able to get them up, level and secure on the first shot.

 It sounds complicated but it wasn't, and it actually worked very well.
 I wouldn't put anything super heavy on the shelf, but they are very sturdy.

-There’s just enough space to add a little bit of decor among a few necessities, plus the old wood adds some warmth to the room.
+There is just enough space to add a little bit of decor among a few necessities.
+I also love that the old wood adds some warmth to the room.

 Hope your week is a good one!